tcarette/ASP-HS/README.md

     * argument 1-3: as above for first state
     * argument 4-6: as above for second state

+#### nrcfg (and tnrcfg)

+Check number of configuration state functions in .c files (given in argument). nrcfg allows several .c files as arguments. nrcfg provides #CSF/block, tnrcfg provides the total #CSF.

+#### W2C*

+Weights to configuration list
+* W2C_ref: read a file containing a set of configurations line by line and form the .c file containing all CSFs of those configurations.
+    * argument 1: <root>.weight file (e.g. std out of weights)
+		* argument 2: number of lines (configurations) consider to form the list
+		* argument 3: term as provided to lsgen

 #### weights (ASTP2K)

 Calculate configuration weights and cumulated weights using .l file
 * argument 1: root name of the target
 * argument 2: root name of the .c file containing the configuration to be condsidered

-#### nrcfg (and tnrcfg)

-Check number of configuration state functions in .c files (given in argument). nrcfg allows several .c files as arguments. nrcfg provides #CSF/block, tnrcfg provides the total #CSF.